-Prompts State has no update to report (Place an X) State response 14.
-Notable state achievements and/or innovations 14.1 Narrative information 14.1.1 Provide any relevant summary of achievements and/or innovations in demonstration enrollment, benefits, operations, and policies pursuant to the hypotheses of the SUD (or if broader demonstration, then SUD related) demonstration or that served to provide better care for individuals, better health for populations, and/or reduce per capita cost.
+Prompts State has no update to report (Place an X) State response 13.2 Post-award public forum 13.2.2 If applicable within the timing of the demonstration, provide a summary of the annual post-award public forum held pursuant to 42 CFR § 431.420(c) indicating any resulting action items or issues.
+A summary of the post-award public forum must be included here for the period during which the forum was held and in the annual report.
+Oregon's SUD 1115 Advisory Committee paused in September 2022 as the group felt that concerns had been discussed and solutions identified.
+If the members of the committee feel that additional meetings are needed it remained open to reconvene and address additional topics to seek resolution.
+14. Notable state achievements and/or innovations 14.1 Narrative information 14.1.1 Provide any relevant summary of achievements and/or innovations in demonstration enrollment, benefits, operations, and policies pursuant to the hypotheses of the SUD (or if broader demonstration, then SUD related) demonstration or that served to provide better care for individuals, better health for populations, and/or reduce per capita cost.
 Achievements should focus on significant impacts to beneficiary outcomes.
-Whenever possible, the summary should describe the achievement or innovation in quantifiable terms, e.g., number of impacted beneficiaries. Χ As Oregon awaits approval of the Monitoring Protocol and Evaluation Design, there is nothing new to report at this time.
+Whenever possible, the summary should describe the achievement or innovation in quantifiable terms, e.g., number of impacted beneficiaries.
+Monitoring Protocol was approved 5/25/2023 and this will be the first metrics data submitted.
+As additional data is collected and reviewed insights regarding achievements and/or innovations can be identified and will be shared.

-The state should remove all example text from the table prior to submission.
+\The state should remove all example text from the table prior to submission.